Welcome to Instrumental Music

 In 2018, Fort Worth ISD opened a Visual and Performance High School, the I.M.
 Terrell Academy for STEM and VPA with an incoming class of 9th grade students.
 The academy is located at 1411 I.M.
 Terrell Circle 76102.

 In 2018-19 all Instrumental Music classes meet each day.
-Daily student engagement is helping with accelerated musical growth, student engagement and and greater school pyramid and program retention.
+Daily student engagement is essential for accelerated musical growth, improved student engagement, promotes school pyramid teaming and improves program retention.

-Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL middle school and high schools for marching band, concert and sightreading.
-Additional district and UIL solo amd ensemble festivals occur throughtout the Spring semester.
+Adjudicated district ensemble assessments for all performing ensembles are conducted each year for all performance levels - they include beginner class assessments and Pre-UIL assessments for high school marching band, and all concert and sightreading events.
+Additional district and UIL solo and ensemble festivals occur throughtout the Spring semester.

 Assessments and News of Excellence in Performance